rafaelconde/rafaelconde/README.md

 # rafaelconde.net

-Here's the repo for my personal website, hosted right here on Github.
+Here's the repo for my personal website, hosted on Netlify 🤠